I Just Found A Dog!

 Do It Yourself

 If you want to try and find the owners yourself to avoid taking the dog to the shelter, you must actually try to find the owners, especially if you are planning to keep the dog if the owners are not found.
 Put signs up in your neighborhood.
 Call your local shelters and report that you found the animal, in case the owner has contacted the shelter for help.
-Contact the rescue organizations in the area (for the D/FW Metroplex, there is a fairly long list of organizations at the Metroplex Animal Coalition website) to see if anyone has reported the dog missing to them.
+Contact any rescue organizations in the area to see if anyone has reported the dog missing to them.
 List the pet online at websites designed to list lost and found pets (see below.)

 If the owner is not found, and you decide to keep the pet, you will have to be able to show that you made a good-faith effort to find the owners.
 Legally, this tends to be a fairly grey area, so the more you do (and document), the better.
 Remember, that pets are considered property, no matter how you may consider them.
 For example, there were a number of cases after Hurricane Katrina where owners sued for the return of their abandoned pets after more than a year, and won.